Welcome, visitor! [ Login

 Many women still believe that weight training will result in a bulky, unappealingly masculine physique.
 In general, females do not possess high enough testosterone levels to achieve extremely pronounced muscle hypertrophy.
 A sleek, toned appearance is the more likely result.
 Anyone who feels she is “getting too big” can always cut back on weight level or repetitions per set.

-Plus, bone density and increases occur even when the exerciser is using only her own body weight, or rather light free weights; no one has to bench-press 200 lbs. to increase strength or build bones.
+Plus, bone density and strength increases occur even when the exerciser is using only her own body weight, or rather light free weights; no one has to bench-press 200 lbs. to increase strength or build bones.
 In fact, even using heavier weights, women may increase muscle strength by as much as 44% prior to gaining any noticeable muscle mass.

 Muscle tissue also burns a lot of calories, even while the body is at rest.
 One pound of muscle uses up 35 calories per day, while one pound of fat burns a measly 2 calories.
-Eschew training after age 35, and lose about a half-pound of muscle per year while adding a whopping 1.5 pounds of fat.
-So women who lift weights have higher metabolisms and get to consume more calories per day without gaining weight than do women who practice only aerobics.
+Eschew strength training after age 35, and lose about a half-pound of muscle per year while adding a whopping 1.5 pounds of fat.
+So women who lift weights have higher metabolisms and get to consume more calories per day without than do women who practice only aerobics.

 Another common objection to weight-training is the “I’ll have to live at the gym” excuse.
-Actually, using free weights instead of machines has been shown to produce better gains and bone-building results, so an exercise program is fairly easy to design at home.
+Actually, using free weights instead of machines has been shown to produce better strength gains and bone-building results, so an program is fairly easy to design at home.

 Overtraining may also lead to osteoporosis; shockingly, elite gymnasts, skaters, and dancers often develop such problems partly by not giving their bodies time to recover and build bone and muscle after a strenuous workout.
 Perform 2-4 weight training sessions per week and 3 sessions of cardiovascular endurance activity for optimal results.

-Common Sense Training Tips for Women
+Common Sense Strength Training Tips for Women

 If an exerciser is over 40, overweight, has never trained before, has been away from training for a considerable length of time, or has any preexisting condition or injury, a full by a qualified doctor should be performed.
 No article, DVD, or book can ever supplant professional medical advice.

 Take increases in weight, sets, or repetitions at a slow and steady pace.
 Be realistic, and set reasonable goals.
-A workout journal can be a great way of tracking both short-term increases in skill and and long-term achievements.
+A workout journal can be a great way of tracking both short-term increases in skill and strength and long-term achievements.

 Choose a workout that requires movement in all directions and at all angles.
-Include some movements that improve balance and posture.
-Exercise novices should consult a personal trainer to learn proper form and determine how to design a truly personalized training regimen.
+Include some movements that improve balance and posture. novices should consult a personal trainer to learn proper form and determine how to design a truly personalized training regimen.

 Make sure to incorporate old tried-and-true standards that use only the exerciser’s own body weight as resistance.
 Planks, crunches, and pushups are all ideal for this purpose; and can be readily modified to fit the needs and personal fitness level of the individual.